AnasMeshal/tic-tac-toe-react-mobx/README.md

 # QUICK NOTE!
-I tried to mix the old way of react syntax with the new way, in my point of view i don't think this project will need a lot of styles files and styled components that's why i used css and i found it very cool and fun to use.
+I tried to mix the old way of react syntax with the new way, in my point of view I don't think this project will need a lot of styleing files and styled components, that's why I used css and I found it very cool and fun to use.

 # Getting Started with Create React App